Om-Takbhate/DevSync/homework.md

 ///// review request route
 - implement /request/review/:status/:requestId route -> make sure toUserId is same as _id of loggedInUser , the status of request is interested and the id of request is equal to requestId , then only we can review request
 - make sure status is either "accept" or "reject" of request route or path

+//////////////////////////////////////////////////

+CORS setup

+- add the middleware in backend by installing a cors package
+- setup the cors
+- app.use(cors({
+    origin: 'ulr of frontend', // ex - http://localhost:5173
+    credentials:true
+}))

+//front end setup

+during api call from frontend using axios.post, send the third argument as a object with option - {
+    withCredentials: true
+}